yomori/computing_useful/install_cosmosis_py3/README.md

 0. If you don't have conda on your computer you can get it from: <BR>
 https://www.anaconda.com/products/individual <BR>
 I'm personally a fan of intelpython since I find it to perform better for numerical computations (packaged as conda): <BR>  https://software.intel.com/content/www/us/en/develop/tools/distribution-for-python.html <BR>

+See the "futher tips" section for a few extra points to improve usability.

 1. First create a conda environment <BR>
 ```
 conda env create -n <nameofyourenv> -f environment.yaml